 If you are basing your divorce on the grounds of adultery or cruelty and the court is satisfied that the grounds exist, then your divorce could be granted immediately.

 In general, a simple divorce can be completed in 4 to 6 months when matters such as custody hearings and property division are taken into account; however, contested and complicated divorces that involve courtroom litigation can take longer.
 It is always in your best interests to consult a divorce lawyer so that your best interests are protected.

 Can I Get a Divorce in Ontario Without a Lawyer?

 You are not required to be represented by a lawyer in order to file for divorce; however, the divorce process is not a simple one.
 Having the professional counsel and representation of a divorce lawyer can help ensure that your rights are always protected, that all the necessary steps are taken on time, and that your divorce case progresses as quickly and smoothly as possible.

 Review our help centre articles below to learn more about divorce!
 Do you need more personalized answers from a divorce lawyer in Ontario?
-Call us at (905) 581-7222 for a free consultation to find out how we can help.
+Call us at (905) 581-7222 for a free in-office consultation to find out how we can help.